ddella/OpenSSL/Certificate Format/PEM-DER.md

 <!-- LICENSE -->
 # License
 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [MIT license](/LICENSE) for more information.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->